 3.2.4 Reimbursement of Transfer Costs Above Fiscal Transfer Year Cap

-If BPA’s Fiscal Year Transfer Cap is fully or partially exceeded and «Customer Name» elects to have BPA obtain firm transmission service for «Customer Name»’s Network Resource pursuant to section 3.1.2 of this exhibit, then BPA shall pass through to «Customer Name» all charges assessed by the Third-Party Transmission Provider associated with the delivery of that portion of «Customer Name»’s Network Resource which exceeds the Fiscal Year Transfer Cap. «Customer Name»’s reimbursement of costs shall continue until such time as the Fiscal Year Transfer Cap increases and all of «Customer Name»’s Network Resources may be accommodated under the Fiscal Year Transfer Cap, as described in section 2.2 of this exhibit.
+If BPA’s Fiscal Year Transfer Cap is fully or partially exceeded and «Customer Name» elects to have BPA obtain firm transmission service for «Customer Name»’s Network Resource pursuant to section 3.1.2 of this exhibit, then BPA shall pass through to «Customer Name» all charges assessed by the Third-Party Transmission Provider associated with the delivery of that portion of «Customer Name»’s Network Resource which exceeds the Fiscal Year Transfer Cap. «Customer Name»’s reimbursement of costs shall continue until such time as the Fiscal Year Transfer Cap increases and all of «Customer Name»’s Network Resource may be accommodated under the Fiscal Year Transfer Cap, as described in section 2.2 of this exhibit.

 3.3 Network Resource Section of Exhibit J